 St. Mark’s Mid-East Working Group

-(Includes an Addendum on the “Scriptural and Ecclesiastical Context” for our work.)
+Read the Mid-East Working Group’s charter, which includes an addendum on the “Scriptural and Ecclesiastical Context” for our work.

 Episcopal Diocese of Washington, Jerusalem Partnership

 Since 1989, St Mark’s has forged significant links with people in Honduras.
 Through youth and adult trips, friendships have flourished as St Mark’s parishioners worked side by side with farmers, helping them establish sustainable agriculture techniques.
 Read a brief history of this program.

 We are happy to announce that as of April 2018, these important connections and work will continue under the aegis of Sustainable Villages Honduras.